 Where Does a VIP Tour Start?

-Your VIP Tour begins anywhere you’d like on Disney property.
-You can choose to be picked up at your resort, a restaurant when you’re finished eating or meet your guide at the first park you plan to be at.
+Your VIP Tour begins anywhere you’d like on Walt Disney World property.
+You can choose to be picked up at your resort or a restaurant or meet your guide at the first park you plan to be at.

 Can the Transportation Accommodate Car Seats and Wheel Chairs?